tumcms/Open-Infra-Platform/Documentation/markdown/GitProcess.md

 Here you will find description about Git Workflow you need working with OpenInfraPlatform

+## Prerequisites

+Before you can proceed to work with Git, there are several steps, which have to be done before Installation:

+1. Installation of **Git** -
+2. Creation of **GitHub account** -

-## 1. Clone the repository
+## Clone the repository

-1.1.
-Go to OpenInfraPlatform on [GitHub](https://github.com/tumcms/Open-Infra-Platform).
+1. Go to OpenInfraPlatform on [GitHub](https://github.com/tumcms/Open-Infra-Platform).

-1.2.
-Login to your account and *Fork* OpenInfraPlatform to your account.
+2. Login to your account and *Fork* OpenInfraPlatform to your account.

-1.3.
-Select green button *Clone or download* and copy url, which will shows up.
+3. Select green button *Clone or download* and copy url, which will shows up.

-1.4.
-Open your File Explorer and select the folder, where you want to clone the OpenInfraPlatform (e.g. C:\dev).
+4. Open your File Explorer and select the folder, where you want to clone the OpenInfraPlatform (e.g. C:\dev).
 Right mouse click in this folder and select *Git Bash Here*.

-1.5.
-In the window, which you have opened, in the command line write down *git clone* and paste link you have just copied.
+5. In the window, which you have opened, in the command line write out *git clone https://github.com/<your_username>/Open-Infra-Platform.git* .
 This will start a download.